QuantEcon/lecture-python-intro/lectures/business_cycle.md

 One widely cited indicator for consumer confidence is the [consumer sentiment index](https://fred.stlouisfed.org/series/UMCSENT) published by the University of Michigan.

-We find that consumer sentiment remains high during periods of expansion, but there are significant drops before recession hits.
+Consumer sentiment remains high during during expansion, but there are significant drops before recession hits.

 There is also a clear negative correlation between consumer sentiment and [core consumer price index](https://fred.stlouisfed.org/series/CPILFESL).

-This trend is more significant in the period of [stagflation](https://en.wikipedia.org/wiki/Stagflation).
+This trend is more significant in the during [stagflation](https://en.wikipedia.org/wiki/Stagflation).

 When the price of consumer commodities rises, consumer confidence diminishes.